AustinMReppert/iced-reference/src/chapter_2.md

 ## Cargo.toml
-We will need the chrono crate for this tutorial and we also need to add the tokio feature for iced.
+We will need to add a few things to Cargo.toml.
 ```toml
 [package]
 name = "basic-state-subscription"